 Axes regarding the variant modeling section gathers the number of product models and variant products.

-In the Enterprise Edition, there is an additional section called
+In the Enterprise Edition, there are additional sections called

-Axes on assets that will give you the volume regarding assets.
+Axes on assets families that will give you the volume regarding assets, and

 On some axes, you will sometimes see an alert: text appears below the metric and the axis icon is colored in purple.